Unitystation-fork/Unitystation-Others/OBS-Scene-Unitystation/Scene-UnityStation_1.8/Readme_EN.txt

     Download the zip file containing the scene.
     Place the zip in the folder %USERPROFILE%\image\OBS\.
 If the folder doesn't exist, create it in a case-sensitive way.
     Unzip the zip with a right click "extract here" (for example with 7zip).
-    You should have a folder named "UnityStation-Scene".
+    You should have a folder named "Scene-UnityStation".

 === Introduction ===